 Functioning at the interface of public institutions, multilateral bodies, research ecosystems, and capital markets, the Leaders Council plays a foundational role in ensuring that predictive analytics, early warning systems, and scenario modeling are converted into enforceable strategies that strengthen systemic preparedness across sovereign and community levels.
 Through its deliberative structure, the Council facilitates the formation of cross-sector coalitions, guides strategic programming, and oversees the development of risk-informed, legally compliant initiatives.

-Pursuant to the institutional charter Charter and its internal governance protocols, active membership in the Leaders Council is a formal precondition for nomination to the GRF Board of Governors.
+Pursuant to the GCRI’s institutional Charters and GRF’s governance protocols, active membership in the Leaders Council is a formal precondition for nomination to the GRF Board of Governors.
 This requirement ensures that all Board nominees have demonstrated a credible record of engagement, policy alignment, and institutional contribution prior to assuming any formal fiduciary or representational responsibilities.
 Council membership thereby serves not only as a strategic leadership platform but also as the official entry point into the Forum’s long-term governance architecture.

 Legitimacy • Custodianship • Governance